What the Residence Nil Rate Band means for you

 - Placing all or part of your estate into a discretionary trust which includes qualifying beneficiaries as beneficiaries

-If you would like any further information in relation to the contents of this article, please contact Anne Lewis, a partner in the private client team at Cripps on 01892 506 356 or at firstname.lastname@example.org
+For further information about the contents of this article, please contact Anne Lewis, a partner in the private client team at Cripps on 01892 506 356 or at firstname.lastname@example.org.